jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to driving to Blockbuster and back (twice) to watch one movie?
 What about flipping through encyclopedia books, or calling a taxi-cab and wondering when it'll arrive?
 Of course not, and that's a good sign you're already a believer in the Internet Age.

 So, let's return to the book and our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
-Anew philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.
-I want Main Street to spread their power with #debtfreeliving, #byebyedarthblockbuster, #masscollaboration because that's what player gods do when we control our society's levers of power.
+A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.
+I want Main Street to spread their power with #debtfreeliving, #byebyedarthblockbuster, #ilovecollaboration because that's what happy player gods do when we control the levers of power.

 # Mid Point